Greg Page (boxer): Comeback

-After retiring, Page started training boxers.
+After retiring, Page began training boxers.
 He worked with Oliver McCall and was in McCall's corner when he stunningly scored a second-round knockout of Lennox Lewis to win the WBC World Heavyweight Championship in London on September 24, 1994 and was also present for McCall's infamous breakdown in the rematch with Lewis.

 He trained boxers for several years, but grew restless.
 "I was training boxers to fight guys I could beat myself," Page said.

 Page returned to the ring in May 1996.
 He went 16–0–1 with 15 knockouts before taking on Monte Barrett in October 1998.
 Barrett, 18–0 with 12 knockouts, won by a lopsided unanimous decision.

 After dropping a decision to journeyman Artis Pendergrass, Page had a rematch with Tim Witherspoon in June 1999.
-The 40-year-old Page scored a first round knockdown and won when the 41-year-old Witherspoon tore a muscle in his back and couldn't come out for the eighth round.
+The 40-year-old Page scored a first round knockdown and won when the 41-year-old Witherspoon tore a muscle in his back and could not come out for the eighth round.

 Page went 2–2 in his next four fights.
-He was well past his prime, but he continued to fight because he needed money.
+He was well past his prime, but continued to fight because he needed money.
 In 1998, Page filed for bankruptcy, claiming a $50,000 debt.
 By 2000, he was working his first 9-to-5 job, painting dental equipment at Whip-Mix Corp. in the South End of Louisville.